PolyArch/cs259/index.md

 ### About / Contact

-* Spring 2020
+* Spring 2021
 * Instructor: Tony Nowatzki  [(cs-page)](http://web.cs.ucla.edu/~tjn)
 * Email: tjn@cs.ucla.edu (include [cs259] in subject line)
 * Course When/Where: Tues/Thurs 2:00pm-3:50pm, Zoom
 * [Zoom Join URL for Class](https://ucla.zoom.us/j/375217378)
-* Office hours: 2:00-3:00pm Wed/Fri (same zoom link as above) -- Please warn me at least 30 minutes before, or I might not join zoom.
+* Office hours: 2:00-3:00pm Monday, 9:00am Wednessday

 ### Description

 The advancements and overwhelming success of Machine Learning has profoundly affected the future of computer architecture.
 Not only is performing learning on big-data the leading application driver for future architectures, but also machine learning techniques can be used to improve hardware efficiency for a wide variety of application domains.

 This course will explore, from a computer architecture perspective, the principles of hardware/software codesign for machine learning.
 One thrust of the course will delve into accelerator, CPU, and GPU enhancements for ML algorithms, including parallelization techniques.
 The other thrust of the course will focus on how machine learning can be used to optimize conventional architectures by dynamically learning and adapting to program behavior.

 ### Is this a machine learning course?